qor/doc/plugins/media-library.md

 }
 ```

 And you're done setting up!
-You could then use it like this:
+You could use it like this:

 ```go
 var product Product